 Banana Pecan Yeast Braid is a slightly sweet banana yeast bread packed with dates and pecans, mixed in a bread machine, shaped by hand, then baked in a conventional oven.
 You can also make it by hand or with a stand mixer.
-See directions here.
+See directions in the notes of the recipe below.

 Aging bananas can be hazardous to your health!